-It’s now reflected in the preview: you can adjust the “Fac” slider on the Mix Shader node to control which shader node is reflected and in what proportion.
+This is now reflected in the preview.
+You can adjust the “Fac” slider on the Mix Shader node to control which Shader node is reflected and in what proportion.

-I’ll show you how to apply the gradient.
+Next, we’ll show you how to apply a gradient.
 Remove the previous Monkey and add a new UV Sphere.

 From [Shift+A], add “Converter” -> “ColorRamp” node and connect the Color of the ColorRamp node to the Base Color of the Principled BSDF node.

 This is not a big change in appearance on its own.
 In order for the gradient to work well, you need to add and connect a Gradient Texture to Texture.